creatvie-introvert/btr-directory-mvp/README.md

 ### Images and media

-- City and hero images used in wireframes and UI design were sourced from oroyalty-free stock or AI-generated imagery during the design phase
+- City and hero images used in wireframes and UI design were sourced from royalty-free stock or AI-generated imagery during the design phase
 - Production images for developments are intended to be provided by operators or sourced with appropiate permissions
-- All iages are served via Cloudinary
+- All images are served via Cloudinary

 Where third-party images are used in the final implementation, the original source and creator will be credited accordingly.